jakeday/chromebook-pixel-slackware/README.md

 You'll probably notice that some things seem a little off.
 I'm including some configuration files that will get the Chromebook Pixel running Slackware properly!

-Firstly, copy the two files in the home directory of my repo to your user's home directory.
+Copy the two files in the home directory of my repo to your user's home directory.
 This will give you key mappings for Home, End, Delete, Page Up, and Page Down, as well as set the proper DPI for X.

-Secondly, copy the entire structure of the etc directory from my repo to your /etc/ directory.
+Now copy everything under the etc directory from my repo to your /etc/ directory.
 This will fix things like suspend, touchpad quirkiness, power management, and laptop lid shut detection.

+Next copy everything under the lib directory from my repo to your /lib/ directory.
+This gives us the needed firmware fixes for sound.

+Finally, run the following command from the base directory of my repo:

+$ ALSA_CONFIG_UCM=ucm/ alsaucm -c bdw-rt5677 set _verb HiFi

 Now reboot and enjoy Slackware on your Chromebook Pixel 2015!!!